floXcoder/colissimo_label/README.md

             item_price:    100,
             country_code:  'FR',
             currency_code: 'EUR',
-            customs_code:  'hsCode' # Harmonized system code of your product }
+            customs_code:  'hsCode' # Harmonized system code of your product, it's a number or a string (starting with '0') }
         ]
       ).perform